 How to Store and Freeze

 - To Store.
-Gently cover your pie, and store it in the refrigerator for up to 5 days.
+Sweet potato pie should be refrigerated, tightly covered, and can last about 5 days.
 Let come to room temperature prior to serving.

 Recommended Tools to Make this Recipe